DigonIO/scheduler/doc/examples.rst

 ^^^^^^^

 `Job`\ s can be weighted among each other.
-This becomes more relevant the longer the execution of the `Job`\ s compared to the cycle length of the `Scheduler`.
+This becomes more relevant the longer the execution of a `Job` is compared to the cycle length of the `Scheduler`.
-It may be that the `Job`\ s to be executed takes longer than one cycle of the `Scheduler`.
+It may be that the `Job`\ s to be executed take longer than one cycle of the `Scheduler`.
 In order to enable a constant frequency, the maximum number of `Job`\ s to be executed can be limited.
 This is illustrated in the following example with the help of